badhon495/BRACU_Life/CSE496/README.md

+# CSE496 - Ethical Hacking (3 credits)

+This course introduces students to ethical hacking and cybersecurity concepts.
+Students will learn various security testing techniques, vulnerability assessment, and penetration testing methodologies in a controlled, legal, and ethical manner.
+The course emphasizes defensive security practices and responsible disclosure.

+## Mark Distribution
+- Attendance: 5%
+- Quiz: 20%
+- Lab Performance: 25%
+- Midterm Exam: 20%
+- Final Exam: 30%

+## Course Resources
+- Theory: Theory materials and resources
+- Lab: You are right now in the lab repository.

 ## Course Information
-Course Title: CSE496 - Ethecal Hacking
-Course Instructor: FLA, TSD
+**Course Instructor:** FLA, TSD
-Course Credits: 3.0
-Semester: Summer 2024 (It was a hectic semester due to the Student Protest, so syllabus was not followed properly)
+**Semester:** Summer 2024 (It was a hectic semester due to the Student Protest, so syllabus was not followed properly)

 ## Course Outline
 1. Linux Fundamentals